Institutional Services |Purchasing and Contracts |State Funded Purchasing | Purchasing Basics

 - Vendor Quotes.
 If providing quotes, be sure vendor quotes meets the specifications provided.

-- If a University at Albany logo is used, it must be one that is approved by the Office of Media and Marketing, and the vendor selected must be Collegiate Licensing Company certified.
+- If a University at Albany logo is used, it must be one that is approved by the Office of Media and Marketing, and the vendor selected must be Licensing Resource Group certified.

 The Office of State Funded Purchasing & Contracts can assist you with vendor selections or recommendations.
 It is important to keep in mind some important tips for procuring printing services, whether the printing procurement is processed via the Office or departmental P-Card: